How does the adage go? With age comes … new ways to save on taxes.

 This means a working spouse can help a non-working spouse save money in a retirement account, as we detail in “7 Secret Perks of Individual Retirement Accounts.”

-Spousal contributions to a traditional IRA also qualify you for a tax deduction, assuming you meet income and other eligibility requirements.
+Spousal contributions to a traditional IRA also qualify you for a tax deduction, assuming you meet eligibility requirements.

 6. Qualified charitable distribution